HarryBansal5/Employee_exit_survey_analysis/README.md

 # Employee_exit_survey_analysis
-Goals: combine the results for surveys from employees in two depatments of institute to answer the qestions about reasons of resigning.
+Goals: Combine the results for surveys from employees in two depatments of institute to answer the qestions about reasons of resigning.

 Methods: clean data with vectorized string methods, transform data with apply() and applymap(), drop missing or unnecessary values with fillna(), dropna(), and drop(), combine data with concat().